octaviustheking/The-Smartypants-co.-Home-Website/README.md

 # The Smartypants co.
-Website
+Home Website
-An online encyclopedia that teaches you random things and not-so random things
+## The home page for the online encyclopedia that teaches you random things and not-so random things

 <!DOCTYPE html>
 <html>
     <head>
         <meta charset="utf-8">
-        <title>New webpage</title>
+        <title>The Smartypants co.
+Home Website</title>
     </head>
     <body>